marcocarnini/marcocarnini.github.io/content/posts/creating_a_theme.md

 hugo
 ```

-obtaining:
+obtaining (I cut the output to the first columns for clarity):

 ```
 Start building sites …
 hugo v0.113.0+extended linux/amd64 BuildDate=2023-08-30T08:06:23Z VendorInfo=debian:0.113.0-3
-WARN 2023/10/29 11:25:09 found no layout file for "html" for kind "home": You should create a template file which matches Hugo Layouts Lookup Rules for this combination.
+WARN 2023/10/29 11:25:09 found no layout file for "html" for kind "home": You should create a...
-WARN 2023/10/29 11:25:09 found no layout file for "html" for kind "taxonomy": You should create a template file which matches Hugo Layouts Lookup Rules for this combination.
+WARN 2023/10/29 11:25:09 found no layout file for "html" for kind "taxonomy": You should create a...
-WARN 2023/10/29 11:25:09 found no layout file for "html" for kind "taxonomy": You should create a template file which matches Hugo Layouts Lookup Rules for this combination.
+WARN 2023/10/29 11:25:09 found no layout file for "html" for kind "taxonomy": You should create a...

                    | EN
 -------------------+-----